-Due to the rapid COVID-19 pandemic from around March 2020 in Japan, account book-closing work has been delayed, mainly at companies that close account books in March.
-Accordingly, with regard to audit engagements, constraints on the implementation of audits have arisen in a broad range of activities, including observing inventory checks, checking account balances, and conducting group audits related to foreign subsidiaries, raising concerns about delays in audit engagements and the impact on audit opinions.
-In the field of "audits related to accounting estimates," it has become difficult to make projections regarding the timing of the containment of COVID-19, among other factors.
+Due to the rapid expansion of the COVID-19 infections from around March 2020 in Japan, account book-closing work has been delayed, mainly at companies whose fiscal year end in March.
+Accordingly, with regard to audit engagements, constraints on the implementation of audits have arisen in a broad range of activities, including observation of inventory checks, balance confirmation, and conducting group audits related to foreign subsidiaries, raising concerns about delays in audit engagements and the impact on audit opinions.
+In the field of "audits related to accounting estimates," it has become difficult to make projections regarding the timing of the ending of COVID-19, among other factors.